bcmichael/RNMR-Docs/docs/command/full_command.md

 The /BLK qualifier is used to setup additional phase shifts for different blocks of acquisition.
 The number of blocks can be set using `NAMD /BLK`.
 This capability is typically used to set up phase differences used for the different steps in hypercomplex acquisition of multi-dimensional spectra.
+## PRGLST
+Purge list

+Category: Lists

+Format: `PRGLST` nam

+Defaults: temp

+Description:
+`PRGLST` removes all of the values from list nam.
+If nam is not specified RNMR will prompt for it with a default of temp.
 ## PROF
 Calculate profile of blocked 2D record